-We find large effects on utility of distance and whether the public school is the zoned school (Table 9).
+We estimate the demand model separately for each grade from kindergarten to eighth grade.
+We find large effects on utility of distance and whether the public school is the zoned school (Table 6).
 For kindergarteners, we estimate γ at 0.83, ρ at 4.04, λ at 0.16, and σ at 0.28.
-The distance and zoned school coefficients decline in magnitude as students become older, which is consistent with the change in the demand moments across grades (top panel of Table 9).
-Older students tend to travel farther to school and are less likely to attend their zoned schools.
+The distance and zoned school coefficients decline in magnitude as students become older, which is consistent with older students traveling farther to school.
 These two sets of coefficients are large relative to the estimates of school total quality.
-For kindergarteners, an increase of one mile in distance is the equivalent of moving from the median public school based on quality to the 9th percentile public school.
-Similarly, changing a kindergarten student's zoned school is about half the difference between the best and worst public schools.
+For kindergarteners, an increase of one mile in distance is the equivalent of about half a standard deviation in the estimated school-grade fixed effects.
+Similarly, changing a kindergarten student's zoned school equals about 2.5 standard deviations.

-The coefficient on FSF funding, λ , is positive for all grades, indicating that students shift their enrollments toward FSF "winners" after the reform.46 The coefficient on the FSF funding increase is also very large.
-The average FSF "winning" public school gets a utility change equal to 14% of the total quality at the average public school.
+The coefficient on FSF funding, λ , is positive for all grades, indicating that students shift their enrollments toward FSF "winners" after the reform.42 The coefficient on the FSF funding increase indicates that an increase in funding of \$1,000 per kindergarten student is equivalent to about 10% of a standard deviation in the estimated school-grade fixed effects.
 The large coefficient implies that the direct effect from the reform is important.

 Our demand model attributes changes in a school's enrollment over time primarily to changes in the market structure from entry or exit.
-While enrollments might fluctuate for other reasons, we find that our model does well in predicting enrollment changes.
-When we regress a school's actual enrollment in year t on our model's predicted enrollment for year t and a set of school fixed effects, we estimate a coefficient of 0.51 (0.03).
-This predictive power is notable because our estimation moments are not designed to capture these year-to-year fluctuations.47 Our model's reliance on market structure changes to predict enrollment changes thus appears reasonable.
+While enrollments might fluctuate for other reasons, we find that our model does well in predicting enrollment changes.43